Gentle Peace - A Sampler of Songs and Instrumentals (AMRC 0024) -

-12. The dark night is ending (instrumental) - for the words to this song click here
+12. The dark night is ending (instrumental) - for the words click here

-A Little Theatre Music, Op.
-22 - Donna Hieken, flute
+A Little Theatre Music (for solo flute), Op.
+22

-All are First Recordings and most were recorded in live concerts and at special events.
+All titles are First Recordings and most were recorded in live concerts and programs.
 Lyrics to the songs are included in a text file with the album.

 No. 1-3 are pop and jazz songs recorded in the early 1960s.

-No. 4 is his first classical composition completed in 1968 while he was a music student at Rutgers University.
+No. 4 is his first classical composition completed in 1968 while he was an undergraduate music student at Rutgers University.

 No. 5 is the final movement of a composition for xylophone, suspended cymbal, snare drum and timpani and composed when Roger was a music student at Rutgers University and first performed by a percussion ensemble in 1970.